Astounding Duesenberg that won at Villa d'Este

 That magnificent supercharged straight-eight engine of the Duesenberg made it one of the fastest bolides of its time

 The Duesenberg has been in the long-term ownership of marque specialist General William Lyon, until his passing in 2020.
-His son Bill Lyon will be presenting the car at Villa d’Este.
+His son Bill Lyon presented the car at the 2023 edition of Villa d’Este, where it not only won the class for cars of the maharajas, but also went on to win the Best of Show!

 Gautam Sen